-I got to know Shebby Lee in 2003.
-We had commissioned a special 4-part series on the Lewis & Clark Trail in Leisure Group Travel and were looking for tour operators who were packaging trips around this monumental 4-year anniversary (2003-2006).
-From first glance at her itineraries, it was apparent that this lady knew her stuff.
+In 2003 we had commissioned a special 4-part series on the Lewis & Clark Trail in Leisure Group Travel and were looking for tour operators who were packaging trips around this monumental 4-year anniversary.
+From first glance at Shebby Lee’s itineraries, it was apparent that this lady knew her stuff.
 The Lewis & Clark Trail tours that she created had more depth and perspective than anything else on the market.
 To this day, Shebby’s tours are the work of a master builder.
-As she celebrates nearly 4 decades at the helm of her self-titled business, Shebby Lee Tours, we caught up with her for this edition of Take 5.
+As she celebrates 4 decades at the helm of her self-titled business, Shebby Lee Tours, we caught up with her for this edition of Take 5.

 A local sightseeing company was expanding to include step-on guides and I answered their newspaper ad.
 A couple dozen other people also answered the ad, but only a few stuck it out, and I actually ended up writing the tour guide manual because I was the only one who knew history.
 I soon moved on to start my own sightseeing company, and gradually expanded to provide receptive services and retail tours in the entire Western United States.

 You pride yourself on having award-winning historians on-board your Western tours.
 What do they bring to the table?